Institutional Review Board

 For proposals that do not need a full committee review, please plan for at least 2 weeks of processing time during regular semesters, longer during the Summer.
 IRB approval must be obtained before data collection with human participants can commence.

-Meetings occur on Wednesday in Student Center Room 228, typically beginning at 8:30am.
+Meetings occur on Wednesday in Student Center Room 228, beginning at 8:00am.

 - September 18, 2013